discordeno/discordeno/site/docs/nodejs/Structures/create-structure.md

 Some popular functions have been added to the structure, so you can use them.
 You as a user can of course add your own functions and customize the structures to fit your needs

-We're going to give a better insight into how create 'Embeds' or 'Components' with the template structures
+We're going to give a better insight into how create 'Embeds' or 'Components' with the template structures.